fyears/electron-python-example/README.md

 ## 2.0
 ```

-Atger debugging, **remember to terminate the Python function**.
+After debugging, **remember to terminate the Python function**.

-Actually, this is yet another **server**, communicated over `zeromq` over `tcp`, rather than traditional web server over HTTP.
+Actually, this is yet another **server**, communicated over `zeromq` over TCP, rather than traditional web server over HTTP.

 ### Node.js / Electron part

 Basic idea: In the main process, spawn the Python child process and create the window.
 In the render process, use Node.js runtime and `zerorpc` library to communicate with Python child process.
-All the HTML / JavaScript / CSS are managed by Electron, instead of by Python web server (The previous post showed using Python web server to return frontend codes).
+All the HTML / JavaScript / CSS are managed by Electron, instead of by Python web server (The example in the previous post used Python web server to dynamically generate HTML codes).

 In `main.js`, these are default codes to start from, with nothing special: